Algebraic Neural Networks: Stability to Deformations: Stability Theorems

-with the index $(\ell)$ indicating quantities and constants associated to the layer $\ell$. \end{theorem} \begin{proof}See Section~\ref{prooftheorem:stabilityAlgNN1}\end{proof} Theorem~\ref{theorem:stabilityAlgNN1} states how an AlgNN can be made stable by the selection of an appropriate subset of filters in the algebra, for a given perturbation model.
+Theorem~\ref{theorem:stabilityAlgNN1} states how an AlgNN can be made stable by the selection of an appropriate subset of filters in the algebra, for a given perturbation model.
 It is worth pointing out that conditions like the ones obtained in~\cite{fern2019stability} for GNNs can be considered particular instantiations of the conditions in Theorem~\ref{theorem:stabilityAlgNN1}.
-Additionally, notice that Theorem~\ref{theorem:stabilityAlgNN1} can be easily extended to consider several features per layer, the reader can check the details of the proof of the theorem in Section~\ref{prooftheorem:stabilityAlgNN1} where the analysis is performed considering multiple features. \begin{remark}\normalfont It is important to highlight the fact that the perturbation model in eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}) is \textit{smooth} in the space of admissible $\bbS$ and this smoothness allows a consistent calculation of the Fr\'echet derivative of $\bbT(\bbS)$.
+Additionally, notice that Theorem~\ref{theorem:stabilityAlgNN1} can be easily extended to consider several features per layer, the reader can check the details of the proof of the theorem in Section~\ref{prooftheorem:stabilityAlgNN1} where the analysis is performed considering multiple features.

+The bound in \eqref{eq:theoremstabilityAlgNN1} exhibits an exponential dependency on the Lipschitz constants $C_\ell$ and the maximum filter norms $B_\ell$.
+This dependency can be avoided if we normalize the nonlinearities so that $C_\ell=1$ and the filters so that $B_\ell=1$.
+Their presence in \eqref{eq:theoremstabilityAlgNN1} highlights that if the filters and nonlinearities amplify signals, they may amplify errors as well.

+\begin{remark}\normalfont It is important to highlight the fact that the perturbation model in eqn.~(\ref{eqn_perturbation_model_absolute_plus_relative}) is \textit{smooth} in the space of admissible $\bbS$ and this smoothness allows a consistent calculation of the Fr\'echet derivative of $\bbT(\bbS)$.
 This can be considered as a consequence of the fact that deformations between arbitrary spaces can be measured according to the topology of the space.
-In particular, if a diffeomorphism is used to produce deformation in the domain of the signals of interest, it is possible to find an equivalent associated map that produces deformation of the set of operators acting on the signal.
+In particular, if a diffeomorphism is used to produce deformation in the signal models of interest, it is possible to find an equivalent associated map that produces deformation of the set of operators acting on the signal.
 If notions of differentiability are used to measure the size of the original diffeomorphism, it is natural to find similar notions involved on the map acting on the operators, but with the difference that the differentiability is measured according to the topology of the new space. \end{remark}